Kayode Awosika: Philadelphia Eagles

-After going unselected in the 2021 NFL Draft, Awosika signed as an undrafted free agent with the Philadelphia Eagles.
+After going unselected in the 2021 NFL draft, Awosika signed as an undrafted free agent with the Philadelphia Eagles.
 He was given the second-most guaranteed money among the Eagles undrafted free agents, behind Jack Stoll.
 He was waived on August 31, 2021, and re-signed to the practice squad the next day.
 Awosika made his NFL debut on January 8, 2022, in the Eagles' week 18 game against the Dallas Cowboys.
 In doing so, he became the first Maple Grove High School alumnus to play in the NFL.
 He signed a reserve/future contract with the Eagles on January 18, 2022.

 On August 30, 2022, Awosika was waived by the Eagles and signed to the practice squad the next day.

 Detroit Lions

 On September 15, 2022, Awosika was signed by the Detroit Lions off the Eagles practice squad.
+He was waived on August 29, 2023, and re-signed to the practice squad.
+On September 19, 2023, Awosika was signed to the active roster.

+On March 28, 2025, Awosika re-signed with the Lions.